Ibrahim Quli Qutb Shah Wali: Early life

+Exile

-In 1543, after achieving so much and living such an extraordinary life, Quli Qutb Mulk was killed by his own younger son, Jamsheed, while he was offering his prayers one day.
-The assassin, who was Ibrahim's brother, made every effort to capture or kill or mutilate all his brothers.
+In 1543, after achieving so much and living such an extraordinary life, Quli Qutb Mulk was killed by his own son, Jamsheed, while he was offering his prayers one day.
+The assassin, who was Ibrahim's brother, made every effort to capture, kill, or mutilate all his brothers.
 He managed to capture and blind his eldest brother, crown prince Qutbuddin, but Ibrahim somehow managed to escape.
 He fled Golconda and took refuge in the court of the powerful Hindu ruler of Vijayanagara.
 Here he lived in exile as an honored guest of the powerful patriarch of Vijayanagara, Rama Raya.
 He lived at the Vijayanagara court for seven years (1543–50).
-When Jamsheed died due to Cancer on 12 January 1550, there was internal chaos within the kingdom.
-His son Subhan who was only an infant,was placed on the throne by Mustapha Khan.Jagadev Rao,Chief of the Naikwari tried to place Jamsheed's brother Daulat Quli, who instead wanted Ibrahim to be the king, on the throne and this led to his imprisonment in Bala Hisar,The Highest point of the Golkonda fort.
+When Jamsheed died due to cancer on 22 January 1550, there was internal chaos within the kingdom.
+His son Subhan who was only an infant, was placed on the throne by Mustapha Khan.
+Jagadev Rao, Chief of the Naikwari, tried to place Jamsheed's brother Daulat Quli, who instead wanted Ibrahim to be the king, on the throne.
+This led to his imprisonment in Bala Hisar, the highest point of the Golkonda fort.
 Some discontented elements within the kingdom summoned Ibrahim to end his exile and claim the throne for himself.

-During his sojourn in Vijayanagara, Ibrahim developed very close and loving ties with the imperial family and among the nobility, and also became deeply influenced by Hindu, Telugu culture.
+During his sojourn in Vijayanagara, Ibrahim developed very close and loving ties with the imperial family and with important members of the nobility.
+He also became deeply influenced by Hindu, Telugu culture.
 He adopted Hindu/Telugu ways of dress, food, etiquette, and above all, speech.
 He developed a strong love for the Telugu language, which he patronized and encouraged throughout his reign.
 Indeed, he even went so far as to adopt a new name for himself, "Malki BhaRama," which is his own name spoken with a strong, rustic Telugu accent.
 He used this name for himself in various official letters and documents and it therefore gained official recognition.
 According to a court poet, Ibrahim would sit, "floating on waves of bliss," while listening to the Mahabharata being recited in Telugu rather than Sanskrit.
-It is said that the court of Ibrahim Qutb Shah had many scholars learned in the Vedas, Sastras and Puranas.
+It is said that the court of Ibrahim Qutb Shah had many scholars learned in the Vedas, Sastras, and Puranas.